TrumanStateACM/acm/_pages/robocode.md

 	- Prizes for each
 - Try not to copy and paste peoples robots.
 You should mostly understand the code that you add to the robot
 - Create your robot before the competition
-- submit robot jar file to acm@truman.edu but 12:30 on November 10th
+- submit robot jar file to acm@truman.edu by 12:30 on November 10th

 ### Helpful Links
 - [Robocode CS project][RCP].
 This is from another school, but could help get through some basics.